leejuqiang/LGFW/Unity3D/data guild.md

 .json file is the json format of the spread sheet. .asset is the data you use in Unity3D.

 ### Localization
-To generate localization data, you need to set the sheet name to "Localization" (not the spread sheet name).
+To generate localization data, you need to set the sheet name to "Localization" (not the spread sheet file's name).
+Don't use "LGFW.Localization" as the name although the class has a namespace.
 The column named "id" is treated as the text id.
 And each column with another name is treated as a language.
 Each of them is output as a single asset, with the name of {column name}.asset.
 See an example:

 | id      | en      | en1       |
 | ------ | ------ | -------- |